 Making Zucchini Slices

 >You can use a mandoline slicer, see what this looks like here.
-That's what I used!
+That's similar to what I used!

 >Using a food processor is an easy way to make the zucchini rounds quickly.